Skip to content

 }) })

-Same as headers, header has additionalProperties set to true by default.
+Same as headers, cookies have additionalProperties set to true by default.

 Specs

-In simpler terms, a stringified state that sent with every request.
+In simpler terms, it's a stringified state that is sent with every request.

-This field is usually used to enforce some specific cookie field.
+This field is usually used to enforce some specific cookie fields.

-A cookie is a special header field that Fetch API doesn't accept a custom value but is managed by the browser.
+A cookie is a special header field that the Fetch API doesn't accept a custom value for but is managed by the browser.
 To send a cookie, you must use a credentials field instead:

 typescript